 Social activism and righteous politics

-For decades, the Roman Catholic church, together with some evangelicals, has taken the role of ensuring “righteous politics” by rallying or endorsing a political candidate, conflating the message of Jesus.
+For decades, the Holy Roman Catholic church, together with some evangelicals, has taken the role of ensuring “righteous politics” by rallying or endorsing a political candidate, thereby conflating and confusing the message of Jesus.

 - At the height of Black Lives Matter (BLM), some churches felt the need to apologize to the Black community.
 Later, it was exposed that BLM was an atheist, pagan, and Marxist group.

 - Christianity Today pleaded for Black reparation as a way to compensate for Black atrocities.
 How about churches apologizing for Filipino racism also early settlers in America?